raelcorrales/conceptos-de-programacion/exercise/datacamp/building-a-calorie-intake-calculator/README.md

 In this example, the output shows the total calories, fat, protein, carbohydrates, and sugars for 150 grams of croissants, cheese and 250 grams of orange juice.

-## Additional Notes

-* The code currently assumes that all food names in the user input exactly match the names in the `nutrition_dict`.
-* You can modify the code to handle cases where food names don't match exactly or to provide more user-friendly output.